christc4/web/sites/mal.avsbq.org/think/index.md

 They sowed the wind and reaped the whirlwind

-Closest you'll ever be to being a Roman is working at Little Ceasars from scam calls t o missed calls
+Closest you'll ever be to being a Roman is working at Little Ceasars

+from scam calls t o missed calls

+If you don't use it you'll lose it